 Jeremy Rosner, Ph.D. is one of the world’s leading consultants for political parties, candidates, governments, NGOs, and corporate leaders around the globe.
 He specializes in using sophisticated public opinion research to help leaders and organizations worldwide design and implement winning political and communications strategies.
 His work as a pollster, campaign consultant, strategic adviser, and international affairs expert has been cited in publications around the world.

-Since joining GQR in 1998, Rosner has directed public opinion research and provided strategic advice for dozens of global leaders and organizations, including:
+During his career, Rosner has worked on five US presidential campaigns.
+Since joining GQR in 1998, Rosner has also directed public opinion research and provided strategic advice for dozens of global leaders and organizations, including:

 - The successful 2010 election campaign of Prime Minister Julia Gillard and the Australian Labor Party